Stories & connections.

 There’s plenty to do outdoors in Upstate NY.
 We mine the Get Offline, Get Outside Challenge for the best Schoharie County picks.

-Gas Up the Car, Pack The Snacks: In Schoharie County, Everything Else Is Just A Quick Drive Away
+Gas Up the Car, Pack the Snacks: In Schoharie County, Everything Else Is Just a Quick Drive Away

 Schoharie County: By plane, train, or car we’re just a few hours from NYC, Boston, Montreal, and Niagara Falls, making us the perfect place to start and end every adventure.